Mower Showdown: Gas vs. Electric Mowers

 - Less expensive over time - Electric lawn mowers can be less expensive to operate and maintain.
 You may realize savings over the long run because there's no need to purchase gas, spark plugs and oil on a regular basis.

 - Low maintenance - Like a gasoline lawn mower, you will need to make sure you keep your blades sharpened.
 However, you do not need to check and maintain oil, spark plugs or gasoline levels.

 - Quiet operation - An electric lawn mower typically generates less noise than a gas model, making it possible for you to cut your lawn without disturbing those around you.

 - Not ideal for larger yards - Since some electric mowers operate plug into an outlet, you can only go as far as the cord will take you.
 Even with a cordless electric mower, you can run down the battery fairly quickly if you're cutting a large yard.

 - Less flexibility - If you're trying to navigate a yard with obstacles, it might be challenging to use an electric mower.
 You must ensure the cord doesn't get tangled and that you avoid pools of water.
 Also, a cordless option has a limited battery time.

 - Limited power - When cutting through thick grass, this model doesn’t have the same cutting power as a gas model, so you’ll likely have to make more than one pass to get a even cut.

-Browse all electric lawn mowers
+shop all electric lawn mowers